ye-kyaw-thu/kh-polarity/README.md

 If you plan to use any code snippets or the kh-polarity corpus in your research, we kindly ask that you acknowledge and cite the following paper:

-Sokheng Khim, Ye Kyaw Thu and Sethserey Sam, "Sentiment Polarity Classification for Khmer", In Proceedings of the 18th International Joint Symposium on Artificial Intelligence and Natural Language Processing (iSAI-NLP 2023), Nov 27 to 29, 2023, Bangkok, Thailand, pp. xx-xx
+Sokheng Khim, Ye Kyaw Thu and Sethserey Sam, "Sentiment Polarity Classification for Khmer", In Proceedings of the 18th International Joint Symposium on Artificial Intelligence and Natural Language Processing (iSAI-NLP 2023), Nov 27 to 29, 2023, Bangkok, Thailand, pp. 1-6

 ## References